antarctica/lantern/README.md

 ## Overview

-This project is made up of a:
+At a high level, this project is made up of a:

 1. Repository, for storing metadata records, acting as a source of truth
 2. Catalogue, for displaying metadata records, acting as a discovery tool